Best daily deals

 The Rode NT1-A cardioid microphone provides a high-quality recording with a flat frequency response and a high sensitivity to record loud sounds.

-You may also want to look into the Shure SM57, which is specifically tuned to withstand live performances thanks to its high loudness tolerance.
-The die-cast steel exterior is durable and can take a few drops while on tour.
-If you need to record something like an electric guitar amp, this is the mic to get.
+You may also want to look into the Shure SM57, specifically tuned to withstand live performances thanks to its high loudness tolerance.
+The diecast steel exterior is durable and can take a few drops while on tour.
+This is the mic to get if you need to record something like an electric guitar amp.

 Shure SM57 acoustic guitar: